In this article

 There have been competitors and imitators, sure, but with 48% of the American athletic footwear market (and 96% of the basketball footwear markets) nobody even comes close to Nike.

 Nike's marketing strategy starts with emotional storytelling and goes a lot further than advertising spend or celebrity endorsement.
 From 'Just do it' to Colin Kaepernick, Nike keeps raising the bar with evocative, memorable campaigns that tug at your heartstrings and stay in your head.

-Even if you don't speak French, Nike's message and branding comes through.
+Even if you don't speak French, Nike's message and branding come through.
 Incroyable.

 Nike builds it all brilliantly into word of mouth marketing: the ads, the stories, and the emotions are so good you can't help but talk about them.
 And every time somebody makes their own video about Nike, or makes their meme, Nike wins.
 Nike always wins.

 Referral marketing is one of the most under-utilized marketing channels not only in the fashion market but also in every other industry as well.

 By creating a simple, user-friendly referral program, Birchbox empowers their fans to spread the word.
 All they had to do was sign up, purchase a box and they'll get reminded to tell their friends about it.

 Plus, every advocate that successfully refers a friend gets 50 points per referral, which translates to 5 dollars of online credit, offering them huge savings on their next Birchbox purchase!